-Why do some dogs develop agonal breathing and others do not?
+Why do some dogs gasp before dying and develop agonal breathing while others do not?
 There is no certainty as to why, but there are chances that dogs suffering from some sort of circulatory problem or heart problem (which is very common with very old or very sick animals) may be more predisposed.

 " In some individuals a terminal gasp may occur when the animal is unconscious and although this may distress some observers, it is not an expression of pain or discomfort, merely a reflex action."~World Society for the Protection of Animals